UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson08/assignment.rst.txt

     - *item_monthly_price*

     This function will create *invoice_file* if it doesn't exist or append a new line to it if it does.
-After adding a few items to the same file, the file created by *add_furniture* should look like this:
+After adding a few items to the same file, the file created by *add_furniture* should look something like this:

     ::